 Maxillomandibular advancement surgery is a successful treatment for obstructive sleep apnea syndrome (OSAS), but there are still concerns about aesthetic results due to the major advances involved.
-In general, maxillomandibular advancement surgery for the treatment of OSAS does not harm the aesthetics of the facial profile, and external evaluators judged the changes as favorable in the majority of patients evaluated [1,14].
+In general, maxillomandibular advancement surgery for the treatment of OSAS does not harm the aesthetics of the facial profile, and external evaluators judged the changes as favorable in the majority of patients evaluated [11].

-In this sense, a study carried out by Hassing et al.2022 [15] investigated volumetric and circumferential changes in the pharyngeal air space and stability over time, assessed by cone beam computed tomography (CBCT) before and after orthognathic surgery, 2 years after surgery.
+In this sense, a study carried out by Hassing et al.2022 [12] investigated volumetric and circumferential changes in the pharyngeal air space (PAS) and stability over time, assessed by cone beam computed tomography (CBCT) before and after orthognathic surgery, 2 years after surgery.
 A total of 128 patients underwent bimaxillary orthognathic surgery.
 Patients were divided into 4 groups based on the amount of mandibular advancement in 5 mm increments (< 0 mm, 0-5 mm, 5-10 mm, or > 10 mm).
 CBCT data were acquired preoperatively and 1-6 weeks, 6 months, 1 year, and 2 years after surgery.
-Patients with a history of trauma or maxillofacial surgery, obstructive sleep syndrome, or craniofacial anomalies were excluded.
-Nasopharyngeal, oropharyngeal, and hypopharyngeal volumes and contracted surface areas were measured and compared between each time point with a paired ttest.
-The greatest significant increase in oropharyngeal volume and superficial areas of constriction was observed at 5-10 mm (+13.3-21.7%, +51.3-83.0%)) and >10 mm (+23.
+Patients with a history of trauma or maxillofacial surgery, obstructive sleep apnea syndrome, or craniofacial anomalies were oropharyngeal, Nasopharyngeal, excluded. and hypopharyngeal SBP volumes and contracted surface areas were measured and compared between each time point with a paired t-test.
+The greatest significant increase in oropharyngeal volume and superficial constriction areas was observed at 5-10 mm (+13.3-21.7%, +51.3-83.0%)) and >10 mm (+23.
 3-44.6%, +92.3-130.0 %) mandibular advancement groups.
 This increase remained stable only 2 years after surgery in the >10 mm group.
-In other mandibular advancement groups, short-term increases in oropharyngeal volume and constriction surface areas were observed, which returned to baseline levels 6 months to 1 year after surgery.
+In other mandibular advancement groups, increases in oropharyngeal volume and constriction surface areas were observed in the short term, which returned to baseline levels 6 months to 1 year after surgery.

-Furthermore, OSAS refers to when an adult experiences at least 30 apneas during 7 hours of nightly sleep, at least 10 seconds or more for each episode; or more than 4% apnea during breath-holding or an apnea-hypopnea index (apnea-hypopnea index (AHI), the average number of apneas and hypopneas per hour) is greater than 5 times per hour, so the apnea is mainly obstructive [8,13].
+Furthermore, OSAS refers to when an adult experiences at least 30 apneas during 7 hours of nightly sleep, at least 10 seconds or more for each episode; or more than 4% apnea during breath-holding or an apnea-hypopnea index (apnea-hypopnea index, AHI, the average number of apneas and hypopneas per hour) is greater than 5 times per hour, so the apnea is mainly obstructive [5,10].

-Thus, it can be highlighted that the main pathophysiological characteristic of OSAS is high stenosis caused by apnea or restricted ventilation during sleep, causing nocturnal hypoxemia, resulting in chronic damage to multiple organs of the body [9,16].
-Long-term presence may cause or worsen respiratory failure or cerebrovascular risk factors for accidents, myocardial infarction, and hypertension [17-19].
-Early and appropriate diagnosis and treatment can significantly improve the patient's quality of life, reduce sudden death, and prevent several complications [20,21].
+Thus, it can be highlighted that the main pathophysiological characteristic of OSAS is high stenosis caused by apnea or restricted ventilation during sleep, causing nocturnal hypoxemia, resulting in chronic damage to multiple organs of the body [6,13].
+Longterm presence may cause or worsen respiratory failure or cerebrovascular risk factors for accidents, myocardial infarction, and hypertension [14-16].
+Early and appropriate diagnosis and treatment can significantly improve the patient's quality of life, reduce sudden death, and prevent various complications [17,18].

-Thus, the basic principle of surgical treatment is to alleviate the structural factors of upper airway stenosis [22,23].
+Thus, the basic principle of surgical treatment is to alleviate the structural factors of upper airway stenosis [19,20].
 It is suitable for patients who can relieve upper airway obstruction through surgery.
-Commonly used surgical methods include uvula-palate pharyngoplasty and its enhancement, mandibular advancement, anterior and mandibular migration, anterior maxillofacial migration and suspension of the lingual muscular suspension, laser-assisted pharyngoplasty, pharyngeal angioplasty, tracheostomy, bariatric surgery, implant, such as soft abutment implant, hypoglossal nerve stimulation, upper airway surgery reconstruction, soft airway reconstruction, tonsillectomy, adenoidectomy, nasal septoplasty, turbinate radiofrequency ablation or nasal surgery, etc [1,2].
+Commonly used surgical methods include uvula-palate pharyngoplasty and its enhancement, mandibular advancement, anterior and mandibular migration, anterior maxillofacial migration and suspension of the lingual muscular suspension, laser-assisted pharyngoplasty, pharyngeal angioplasty, tracheostomy, bariatric surgery, implant, such as soft abutment implant, hypoglossal nerve stimulation, upper airway surgery reconstruction, soft airway reconstruction, tonsillectomy, adenoidectomy, nasal septoplasty, turbinate radiofrequency ablation or nasal surgery, etc [1-3].